Latex Sensitivity: Facts You Should Know About It

 There is a growing concern over latex sensitivity.
 Latex is very strongly allergenic and is nearly everywhere.
 It is estimated to occur in 20,000 substances, with exposure beginning at the time of birth, from contact with the latex rubber gloves worn by medical personnel.
-There are three major clinical manifestations of allergic reaction to latex: local skin irritation, a delayed contact dermatitis, and classical atopic or allergic disease including life-threatening anaphylaxis.
+There are three major clinical manifestations of allergic reactions to latex: local skin irritation, delayed contact dermatitis, and classical atopic or allergic disease including life-threatening anaphylaxis.

 Associated with latex sensitivity is the Latex Fruit Syndrome.
 Here we have an example of the principle of Concomitancy, whereby diverse substances may share a similar molecular pattern and exhibit cross-reactivity.
-Some fruits have components which are molecular mimics of latex and provoke similar reactions in latex-sensitive individuals.
+Some fruits have components that are molecular mimics of latex and provoke similar reactions in latex-sensitive individuals.
 Avocado, banana, kiwi, chestnuts, melon, and walnuts all cross-react with latex.

 For latex-sensitive individuals, avoidance of latex and the above concomitant fruits is critical.